weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 ## WHY INFLATION IS DEADLY

-Anyways, there are a number of reasons, as to why inflation is so deadly, and I'm not even talking about the hyperinflation, that you see.
+There are a number of reasons, as to why inflation is so deadly.

 **In failed states inflation is the general increase in the price of goods and services.**